MichaelMKKelly/LocalDeck-Review/README.md

 This review is one mans opinion but I can only offer my side

-Parts of this review may come across negative howver in general I do like the device and think that LocalBytes is a good company that can be trusted.
+Parts of this review may come across negative however in general I do like the device and think that LocalBytes is a good company that can be trusted.

 ## Who is LocalBtes and why did I buy?